GEMPACKsoftware/HARPY/README.md

 There is a [Contributor License Agreement(CLA)](https://gist.github.com/floschiffmann/de59328612863e1566a37a3490f9c5fd) for people who want to participate in the project (you will be asked to agree upon the first pull request).
 This will allow us to distribute the code under a different license in cases where there is a good reason why GPL can not be used.

+## Citations

+If you use this software in an academic context, a citation is requested:

+..
+[1] F. Schiffmann and L. D. Collins, *"Harpy v0.3: A Python API to interact with header array (HAR) files,"* Melbourne, Australia, 2018, [https://github.com/GEMPACKsoftware/HARPY](https://github.com/GEMPACKsoftware/HARPY).

 ## Who is behind the project and why is it on github?
 The project was initiated by GEMPACK software development team.
 We felt the need to make the processing of HAR files easier from within other programming languages.
 Therefore we decided to write a python interface to read and write HAR files.
 After the hard part was done (reading Fortran binary files from python is not fun), the question arose how to release the software.
+In June of 2018, the CSIRO Energy Business Unit contributed major (backwards-incompatible) structural changes to improve the interface.
+The version immediately prior to these changes is v0.01, the version immediately after is v0.3.

 We decided to make it an open source project as we lack the man power to properly maintain the package according to the standards we impose in GEMPACK:
 * Ensure correctness of all provided features
 * Ensure completeness, i.e. all features of GEMPACK are supported